 Malia is a Registered Dietitian Nutritionist who holds a Bachelor of Science degree in Dietetics and completed her post-graduate internship at the University of Northern Colorado.
 Malia is passionate about teaching people how to eat real, healthful foods in a manner that is scientifically proven to increase health and is a Certified Eating Disorder Registered Dietitian (CEDRD).
 Her nutrition philosophy and work with clients is centered on setting realistic goals, recognizing personal values, and using mindfulness (such as ACT — Acceptance and Commitment Therapy).
 Malia specializes in the treatment of individuals with eating disorders.

 Malia Dunn is a Registered Dietitian at Essential Nutrition where she provides individual and group counseling, specializing in the fields of eating disorders, HIV, diabetes, and general health and wellness.
-She currently serves as the President-Elect of the Northern Colorado Dietetic Association and was recently awarded the 2015 Recognized Young Dietitian Award.
+She currently serves as the Past-President of the Northern Colorado Dietetic Association and was recently awarded the 2015 and 2017 Recognized Young Dietitian Award.
 Malia earned a Bachelor of Science degree in Dietetics from the University of Northern Colorado, where she also completed her postgraduate internship.

 Malia’s nutrition philosophy centers on setting realistic goals, recognizing personal values, and mindfulness (such as ACT).
 Malia often helps her clients create meal plans, optimize their metabolism, increase nutrition knowledge, reach nutrition goals and improve blood values.
 Her true passion is helping others achieve a balance which enables them to nourish their bodies while truly enjoying and appreciating food.
 She believes food should be utilized as a tool to connect with others, improve overall well-being, and simply enjoy!